rsnemmen/BCES/README.md

 - **Use WLS** when only Y has measurement errors (X is error-free or its errors are negligible).

 Both methods account for intrinsic scatter.

+**Why choose WLS over OLS?**
+When only Y has measurement errors, prefer WLS over OLS.
+OLS assigns equal weight to every data point regardless of measurement uncertainty, while WLS weights each point by the inverse of its error variance so more precisely measured points have greater influence on the fit.
+This produces more accurate and statistically efficient estimates when data points have heteroscedastic (unequal) errors.